 - students who are encumbered will not be considered.

-- If you want to change your applied loan amount after you have submitted an application, you must write to Monash Abroad.
+- If you want to change your applied loan amount after your application, you must write to Monash Abroad requesting the change.

-- You will be permitted to reduce your loan amount provided your request is received before you have submitted your OS-HELP Debt Confirmation form.
+- You may be permitted to change your loan amount provided your request is received before you have submitted your electronic Commonwealth assessment Form (eCAF).

 - Requests to increase loan amounts will only be granted if Monash Abroad assesses that sufficient funds are available for all eligible students who apply in that calendar year.

 - If you want to apply for an increase in the loan amount, you will be advised whether your request has been granted as soon as practicable, but it may not be possible to assess the availability of funds immediately.

 - The OS-HELP loan can not be paid after your overseas program completion date.

 - You may receive OS-HELP loans from both Monash and another Australian institution, but may only receive one loan in respect to any six month period of study and may not receive more than two loans during your lifetime.